 Before you can improve your focus, you must understand where it falls short.
-Apps like TrackTime, TopTracker and Toggl run in the background of your computer system and can monitor everything from how many hours you spent in email to how long you fiddled with your iTunes account.
+Apps like TrackTime, TopTracker and Toggl run in the background of your computer system and can monitor everything from how many hours you spent in email to how long you fiddled with your Netflix account.
 Review a report of your activity to pinpoint the biggest distractions.

 According to research, taking a 17-minute break every 52 minutes yields the most productivity.
 Set a timer and every 52 minutes—reward yourself with 17 minutes to do whatever activity is on your mind.
-Prep the slow cooker for dinner, switch a load of laundry, play fetch with Fido or briefly tune in to your favorite Netflix show.
+Prep the slow cooker for dinner, switch a load of laundry, play fetch with Fido or briefly tune in to your favorite streaming show.

 Research repeatedly shows that music improves productivity, concentration, morale and work efficiency.
 Spotify offers a series of “mood” and “focus” stations with playlists like “Brain Food” and “Deep Concentration” that help the brain settle into a state of attentiveness.
 Another music app, focus@will, applies principles of neuroscience to increase focus.